jsxstyle/jsxstyle/README.md

 ### Is this in production?

-I've built a moderately sized app with it used by customer, but it's not at huge scale yet.
+I've built a moderately sized app with it used by customers, but it's not at huge scale yet.